-The Devil’s Playbook was my first novel, but I do not intend for it to be my last.
-There are quite a few ideas knocking around in my mind, so I will use this page to provide updates on any of them that start to unfold.
+The Devil’s Playbook was my first novel, though it will not be my last.
+There are a few ideas knocking around in my mind, so I will use this page to provide updates on any of them that start to unfold.
 From time to time I will also engage in some smaller writing projects to help mix things up, and will provide details here.

 In November 2016, as part of Nanowrimo, I started the above titled second novel.
-I have to confess that I didnt get too far into it before I became little unstuck.
-The idea is sound, and I really like some of the character develoments I have planned, but the 12,000 or so words I put down felt a bit ugly.
+I have to confess that I didn’t get too far into it before I became little unstuck.
+The idea is sound, and I really liked some of the character developments that were planned, but the 12,000 or so words I put down at the time felt a bit ugly.

 Poem – Elite: Dangerous

 I play a fair bit of Elite: Dangerous, which is a large, open-ended space flight simulation computer game.
 It is engagingly complicated, has its own culture and lexicon, and can be played in a number of styles.
 From frenetic combat or industrious mining, to long-haul trading or deep space exploration, there’s plenty of approaches to playing the game.
 The culture surrounding the last, exploration, appeals to me particularly.
 Players, known as commanders, can spend days, weeks, or months (real time) exploring the reaches of the galaxy, seeing in-game wonders that no player, or even the game’s developer, has seen, in complete isolation from the rest of the game’s community.
 This hermit-like wandering lifestyle eventually comes to an end though, when players return to the space stations of human-colonised space in the ‘bubble’ of stars that surround the ancient cradle of humanity; Earth.
 They do this to bank their exploration data, change to a new style of play, or simply call and end to one journey before starting another.
 Feeling creative one afternoon, I wrote the following poem in tribute to these explorers.